 Air Plant Pods Video Tutorial

-If you like the idea of adding crochet air plant hangers to your home decor, watch the crochet-along below.
-For anyone who prefers a written pattern, consider purchasing the pattern as a donation to our Alzheimer’s fundraiser.
-100% of proceeds from any pattern in our shop will be donated to charity in perpetuity.
+If you like the idea of adding crochet air plant hangers to your home decor, watch the tutorial below.
+For anyone who would like a written pattern, consider purchasing the pattern as a donation to our Alzheimer’s fundraiser.
+100% of proceeds from every pattern in our shop will be donated to charity.
 Purchasing a pattern is a great way to get crafty and give back – a win-win.

 Pin Air Plant Pods